Kqzz/MC-API/README.md

 ### `/api/mojang/user/USERNAME`

-This is the main url path and provides information (solely from mojang) on a user.
-If you would like more information (namemc data and optifine info) then you can pass in the `optifine=true` and/or the `namemc=true` parameters (those are optional, if you don't provide them it will be the same as if you set both to false).
+This is the main url path and provides information (solely from mojang, unless otherwise specified) on a user.
+If you would like more information (namemc data and optifine info) then you can pass in the `optifine=true` and/or the `namemc=true` [url query strings](https://en.m.wikipedia.org/wiki/Query_string) (those are optional, if you don't provide them it will be the same as if you set both to false).

 ```
 {